-"divide hits" or "divide the damage": When an effect allows you to divide damage between multiple units, you must play the effect during the attack POP (p.25) or whenever specified by the effect.
-You choose the second unit after dice are rolled (and rerolled, if applicable) during the pending damage POP. (p.25) Unless otherwise stated, you may choose to apply 0 damage to either of the two units.
+"divide hits" or "divide the damage": When an effect allows you to divide damage between multiple units, you must play the effect during the attack POP or whenever specified by the effect.
+You choose the second unit after dice are rolled (and rerolled, if applicable) during the pending damage POP.
+Unless otherwise stated, you may choose to apply 0 damage to either of the two units.
 (Not both.)

 "does no damage": Effects that refer to when a unit does no damage refer both to it rolling no hits and to when all the damage is prevented.
+If it also states "when this unit attacks," then if the attack is cancelled by retreating, it also does no damage.
 All that matters is that no damage counters were placed.
-See also: damage (p.41).
+See also: damage (p.17).